Q: Does Chase have a secured credit card? The website doesn’t show the application.

 With the exception of their Slate card (for average credit) these days the credit score requirements for their credit cards are basically on par with American Express; you need to have excellent credit to be approved.

 The Chase secured Visa and MasterCard was discontinued several years ago.
-I asked my local branch if Chase plans on bringing it back in 2013 and they said there are no plans for a secured credit card.
-Being that the last time they offered it was in 2005, I think it’s safe to conclude that we won’t be seeing one again.
+I asked my local branch if Chase plans on bringing it back, and they said there are no plans for a secured credit card.
+The last time they offered it was in 2005, so I think it was probably somewhat of an unsuccessful (or at least unprofitable) experiment and can safely conclude that it won’t make an appearance in the market again.

-So is there any chance we will see a secured credit card from Chase bank again?
-Very highly unlikely and here’s why I say that:
+But, back to chase – is there any chance we will see a secured credit card from Chase bank again?
+Highly unlikely and here’s why I say that: